blueocean-pikachus/1000BlankWhiteCardsMicroservice/README.md

 #### Add Cards
 ![image](https://user-images.githubusercontent.com/68455115/159385547-5ec6b0a3-6e7a-488e-ac6d-db2b5e0704c5.png)

 Use this to add as many cards to the db as you want in an array of picture urls.
-This also emits the updated list of cards to all socketed connections (they all default to being in the 'deck':
+This also emits the updated list of cards to all socketed connections (they all default to being in the 'deck'):

 ![image](https://user-images.githubusercontent.com/68455115/159385687-81782054-7146-44d1-b9ce-ca83ec39fd78.png)